Canon SX1 vs SX50

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX1 IS and Canon PowerShot SX50 HS and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the SX1 and the SX50 have been discontinued, but can regularly be found used on eBay.
+Both the SX1 and the SX50 have been discontinued, but can regularly be found used on ebay.
 The SX50 was replaced by the Canon SX60, while the SX1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the SX1 and SX50 can be found, respectively, in the Canon SX1 Manual (free pdf) or the online Canon SX50 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX1 and the Canon SX50?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.